Connortif1463/ScholarTime-Info/README.md

-# ScholarTime Website
+# ScholarTime Website:

-This page is presenting the marketing material and base page for Scholar Time's productivity extension.
+[This page](https://connortif1463.github.io/ScholarTime-Info/) is presents material and some information for ScholarTime's productivity extension.

 Currently, the page is under construction, but is being made a public Repo for transparency.

-## ScholarTime Extension
+## ScholarTime Extension:

+### (Approval in progress)

 ScholarTime's extension will soon be made available on the Chrome Web Store.